 - You must factor in the time, expense and effort required to prepare and train instructors and other relevant staff to teach virtually.

 For workers in today’s job market, it’s vital to receive adequate ongoing training in the newest technological advances and innovations.
 Without direct support from their employers, many workers will struggle to access the training and education they need.
+Virtual labs pros and cons may be present, but the benefits outweighs its disadvantages.

 Most companies will obtain a great return on their investment when they provide their employees with training opportunities.
-Cloud lab environments may not be a universally applicable solution for every company, but when you weigh the pros and cons, they stand out as a powerful, cost-effective and flexible way to help workers learn and master the technological skills they need to thrive in the 21st-century workforce.
+Cloud lab environments may not be a universally applicable solution for every company, but when you weigh the pros and cons of labs, they stand out as a powerful, cost-effective and flexible way to help workers learn and master the technological skills they need to thrive in the 21st-century workforce.